Hamburg Freezers

-The Hamburg Freezers were a German professional men's ice hockey club from Hamburg, Germany that played in the Deutsche Eishockey Liga.
-The club announced its withdrawal from the DEL and ceased operations on 24 May 2016 when Anschutz Entertainment Group, who owned both the Freezers and Eisbären Berlin, felt it was no longer financially viable to own two teams within the same hockey league.
+The Hamburg Freezers were a professional men's ice hockey club from Hamburg, Germany that played in the Deutsche Eishockey Liga.
+The club announced its withdrawal from the DEL and ceased operations on 24 May 2016 when Anschutz Entertainment Group, which owned both the Freezers and Eisbären Berlin, felt it was no longer financially viable to own two teams within the same hockey league.

-The Freezers were originally known as the Munich Barons from 1999 until 2002, before team owner Philip Anschutz relocated the franchise to Hamburg for financial reasons on 3 June 2002.
-The club was renamed as the Hamburg Freezers.
+The Freezers were originally known as the Munich Barons from 1999 until 3 June 2002, when team owner Philip Anschutz relocated to Hamburg for financial reasons.
+The club was renamed the Hamburg Freezers.
 Their German nickname was Eisschränke (iceboxes).

 The team's official colours were crystal blue and white and they played their home games in the Barclaycard Arena Hamburg.

 Goaltender Jean-Sébastien Giguère suited up for the Freezers during the 2004–05 NHL lockout season.
 Giguère played six games for Hamburg and posted a .925 save percentage, with a goals against average of 2.39.

 During the 2012–13 NHL lockout, Dallas Stars forward Jamie Benn lined up for the Freezers in 19 games, amassing 7 goals and 13 assists, earning him a player of the month award for November.

 History

-The Hamburg Freezers were founded in 2002, when the Munich Barons franchise was moved to Hamburg in northern Germany.
-The reason for the move was due to low turnouts and financial issues; Munich Barons had an average turnout of under 3,000 spectators, even though the team were crowned league champions in 2000.
-Despite being the second biggest city in Germany, Hamburg had no representation in the country's top league and was chosen as the next destination for the franchise.
+The Hamburg Freezers were founded in 2002, when the Munich Barons franchise was moved to Hamburg in northern Germany due to low turnouts and resulting financial problems.
+The Barons had an average turnout of under 3,000 spectators in Germany's second largest city despite being crowned league champions in 2000 while Hamburg had no representation in the country's top league and was therefore chosen as the next destination for the franchise.

-In their first season, the attendance average rose to over 5,000 and the team finished in 8th place, making it through to the playoff quarter finals.
+In their first season, the average attendance exceeded 5,000.
+The team finished in 8th place, making it through to the quarter finals of the playoffs.

-In the next 10 years, attendance figures continued to grow and the average attendance in 2011–12 was over 9,200.
-In its final season before the club's demise, 2015–16, the club was the fourth-best supported team in German ice hockey and the tenth-best in Europe.

-The club was a perennial playoff team, though it never won a DEL championship.
+In the next 10 years, attendance grew until the average attendance in 2011–12 was over 9,200.
+In its final season, 2015–16, the attendance was fourth highest in Germany and tenth-best in Europe.
+The club was a perennial playoff team although it never won a DEL championship.

-In May 2016, team owner Philip Anschutz announced that the team would no longer be supported under his company Anschutz Entertainment Group.
+In May 2016, team owner Philip Anschutz announced that the team would no longer be sponsored by his company, Anschutz Entertainment Group.
 The Freezers were given a deadline of 24 May 2016 to find a buyer and new sponsorship, which was unable to be met, ceasing the operations of the club.